Have you committed an offence? What is the penalty?

 A prohibition of activity can be imposed in this way for a maximum of two years.
 This period includes the time during which, on the basis of a measure taken by the administrative authority in connection with the offence in question, he or she is no longer allowed to carry out this activity.

-Tip: You can also read about what to do in the event of a car accident.
+Tip: Read also what to do in the event of a traffic accident.

 Forfeiture of the item or replacement value